Viton4ik/TeleBot_exchanger/README.md

 Here you can find a code for real Bot in Telegram.
-You can try to use it, it's active. @SympleExchangerBot
+You can try to use it, it's active. @SympleExchangerBot Please give your response if you have tried it.